someengineering/resoto.com/blog/2022/08-31-discover-kubernetes-resources/index.md

 ## Heatmaps

-Jupyter Notebooks make it very easy to visualize data.
-One of the options that are available out of the box is heatmaps.
-Let's assume you have not only two but many clusters and want to see where most compute instances are running.
-You can use the heatmap visualization to get precisely this information.
+[Jupyter](https://jupyter.org) Notebook, a web-based interactive [Python](https://python.org) shell, makes it easy to visualize data.
+One option available out-of-the-box is heatmaps.
+Imagine that you have many clusters and want to see where compute instances are running.
+Heatmaps provide a clear visuzalization of this data:

 ```python
 import plotly.express as px